cslunawang/cslunawang.github.io/_pages/about.md

 - *2019.05* Students' Innovation and Entrepreneurship Project.
 - *2018.12* National Encouragement Scholarship.

-# 💻 Internships
+# 💻 Internships and Work Experience
+- *2024.07 - 2025.07*, WeBank, China.
 - *2023.09*, HUAWEI, China.
 - *2023.06 - 2023.08*, WeBank, China.

 # 🧙 Others
-- I also like music and sports.
-In my spare time, I like to listen to all types of music, especially rock and country music, because I feel especially energetic and active while listening to music!
+- My MBTI is ENFP.
+So it's obvious that I need to go out to do sports🏃🏋️🧗, make friends🧑‍🤝‍🧑, hang out🏬 and have some dilicious dishes😋😁. - I also like music.
+In my spare time, I like to listen to music, play a little drum or guita.
+Live cannot live without music!
-- I insist on going for a run or the gym every day, which is essential to relax my eyes and lift my spirits because I've always believed that the body is the capital of the revolution!
-- In addition, I like to try all kinds of new things and get joy by challenging myself.
+- If you share similar interests, feel free to reach out!
+I'm always happy to connect and exchange ideas, whether about life or academic pursuits.